How to Get Diagnosed with ADHD

 3. Fill out symptom measures and questionnaires ahead of time

-4. Depending on the type of testing, you will then attend 1-4 testing sessions: some of these will include just sitting and talking about your symptoms and your history, other sessions will involve tests- some of those will feel like school tests, some will be more like puzzles and others will be true/false types questions about how you feel.
+4. Depending on the type of testing, you will then attend 1-4 testing sessions.
+Some of these will involve just sitting and talking about your symptoms and your history, while others will involve tests—some of those will feel like school tests, some will be more like puzzles, and others will be true/false questions about how you feel.

-5. The tests are scored and interpreted: This process can take 1-3 weeks depending on the length of the evaluation.
+5. The tests are scored and interpreted.
+Depending on the length of the evaluation, this process can take 1-3 weeks.

-6. The feedback session: The results of the evaluation are then summarized in a report that is given to you during a final session where you discuss the findings and the recommendations.
+6. The feedback session: The evaluation results are summarized in a report, which is given to you during a final session, during which you discuss the findings and recommendations.

 Where can I get tested for ADHD?

-If you are in Pennsylvania or Florida, my practice, Rittenhouse Psychological Services, is happy to help you figure out what type of testing is right for you.
+If you are in one of the states below, one of the brilliant psychologists at The Center for ADHD (totally biased, sure- but also true!) would be happy to help you figure out what type of testing is right for you.

-Outside of those two states, Psychology today is a wonderful resource for providers that can help you get tested for ADHD. outside of those two states
+Outside of those states, Psychology Today is a wonderful resource for providers that can help you get tested for ADHD.
+Just be sure to interview your clinician to be sure that they have experience working with folks like you with ADHD.

 Tips and Tricks for getting the best ADHD testing: